TristanVrg/TristanVrg/README.md

 # 👋 Hi, I'm Tristan

 🎓 **PhD candidate in astrophysics** at [IRAP (Research Institute in Astrophysics and Planetology)](https://www.irap.omp.eu/en/), Toulouse, France.
-🎓 **International Master's in Space Sciences and Applications (SSA)**, University of Orléans, France.
+🌌 **International Master's in Space Sciences and Applications (SSA)**, University of Orléans, France.
+📚 Background in fundamental physics (BSc & MSc).

 ☀️ I investigate the **solar wind** and **magnetic reconnection** through the study of **switchbacks** using **Solar Orbiter** data.